sshyran/owntracks-gw/manual/_settings.md

 None of _first_, _move_, _park_, _transition_, _lost_ or any other
 triggers will be active.
 Trip calculation is suspended too.
 The setting is persistent: Even after reboot or restart by alarm clock, the suspension remains active.
-The only exception is the wakeup by accerelometer (alarm), which will publish a location.
+The only exceptions are the wakeup by accerelometer (alarm), which will publish a location, and the `gps` command which will report the last-known (and thus non-secret) location.

 +-----------------+----------------+-----------------+--------------+---------------------------+